eosafu/TMSBrainApp1.1.0/README.md

 ## TMSBrainApp
 ![LOGOS](https://user-images.githubusercontent.com/70357973/128624809-6b29adb1-57c9-42b8-baef-772caa73468a.jpg)
 ``TMSBrainApp`` is an ``R`` Package that contains a user-friendly Shiny interface for analyzing Transcranial Magnetic Stimulation (TMS) mapping data.
 This interface allows users access to an application that utilizes a Bayesian spatial statistical modeling technique, making it a powerful tool for performing brain mapping in ``R`` without the need for coding expertise.
 With TMSBrainApp, users can easily analyze brain activity data, making it an invaluable resource for researchers and clinicians.
-For demostration of the interface can be found here https://youtu.be/HaIw7L0VEc0.
+For demostration of the interface see here https://youtu.be/HaIw7L0VEc0.

 ### Package Installation Instruction
 Required tools